 “I saw a dense mass of smoke puff out, then another,” one passenger later recalled “and there was an instantaneous and indiscriminate… scramble for places of safety.”
 Captain Gale, on hearing the alarm, ran to the wheelhouse and ordered the pilot to steer at top speed for shore a half mile away as he yelled to try and calm the passengers.
 The rest of the crew began fighting the fire.

 In the meantime the passengers at the rear of the steamer in the path of the smoke tried to make their way forward.
 Some of the men tried to inflate the life preservers but found them inoperable.
-Another man, T. C. Thwing, of Boston, tried to lower the one lifeboat that hung amidships, but the flames were already spreading to prevent it.
+One man, T. C. Thwing, of Boston, tried to lower the one lifeboat that hung amidships, but the flames were already spreading to prevent it.

 The passengers crowded into the steamer’s bow “men, women and children, not knowing but the next moment would be their last… mothers clinging to their children, and children holding fast to parents.
 Fathers, with pale faces and compressed lips, watching the progress of the flames, and looking about for the means of escape when the boat should reach the shore, – women, young and fair, gathered around their protectors and asking piteously: Is there no way to be saved?” a passenger later wrote.